MileHacker Logo

 Geological Features

-Grutas de Cacahuamilpa National Park: Approximately 30-40 minutes drive from Taxco.
-This is one of the largest and most impressive cave systems in the world.
+Grutas de Cacahuamilpa National Park: Approximately 30-ABOUT forty minutes drive from Taxco.
+This is among the largest and most impressive cave systems globally.

 Cave Exploration